umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Deployments/Deploying-Deletions/index.md

 Let's say you've deleted a Document Type on your Development environment, and now you want to deploy this deletion to the production environment, along with some other changes you've made.

-Before you deploy the changes, in GIT it will show that the following changes are ready to be committed and deployed:
+Before you deploy the changes, in Git it will show that the following changes are ready to be committed and deployed:

 ![Changes ready for deployment](images/deletions-of-doctype2.png)